-MYTH: LIRR and Metro-North riders won't benefit from congestion pricing; only people in New York City will.
+5. MYTH: LIRR and Metro-North riders won't benefit from congestion pricing; only people in New York City will.

 FACT: By law, the LIRR and Metro-North were to receive \$1.5 billion in congestion pricing revenue per railroad.
 That constitutes 26% of the current LIRR capital plan's funding and 32% of Metro-North's.
-The pause will cancel and delay projects and in fact already has, with stop work orders issued for accessibility projects at LIRR's Hollis and Forest Hills stations being the tip of the iceberg.
+This will result in significant cancellations and delays for a wide range of projects and in fact already has, with stop work orders issued for accessibility projects at LIRR's Hollis and Forest Hills stations being the tip of the iceberg.